-Trump to reduce impact of auto tariffs, Commerce secretary says
+Trump to reduce impact of auto tariffs, commerce secretary says

 "Tariffs on auto parts will scramble the global automotive supply chain and set off a domino effect that will lead to higher auto prices for consumers, lower sales at dealerships and will make servicing and repairing vehicles both more expensive and less predictable," the industry groups said in the letter.

-"Most auto suppliers are not capitalized for an abrupt tariff induced disruption.
-Many are already in distress and will face production stoppages, layoffs and bankruptcy," the letter added, noting "it only takes the failure of one supplier to lead to a shutdown of an automaker's production line."
+"Most auto suppliers are not capitalised for an abrupt tariff-induced disruption.
+Many are already in distress and will face production stoppages, layoffs and bankruptcy," the letter added, noting "it only takes the failure of one supplier to lead to a shutdown of an automaker's production line".